 One of London's most famous, if not most-loved, buildings, Centre Point stands in the centre of the West End, looking over the busy Oxford Street and Charing Cross Rd junction.

-Built on land originally designated for a traffic roundabout, a long series of extra-ordinary and cloudy dealings resulted in planning permission being granted in August, 1959 (Read the full story here)
+Built on land originally designated for a traffic roundabout, a long drawn out process led to planning permission being granted in August, 1959.

 Centre Point at night, London